ironicbadger/pms-wiki/docs/installation/manual-install.md

 [Ventoy](https://www.ventoy.net/en/index.html) is magic.
 It turns a single USB drive into a 'universal' USB boot drive.
 Simply drop ISOs into the predetermined folder and you can boot them immediately.
 No messing with partition tables or `dd` or etcher, etc.

 !!! warning
     It is recommended to install Ubuntu Desktop, not Ubuntu Server, due to some weirdness in how drives are presented using `/dev/disk/by-id` in the server variant.
+For more information see the [FAQ - Why Ubuntu Desktop instead of Ubuntu Server?](../overview/overview.md#why-ubuntu-desktop-instead-of-ubuntu-server)

 There are a few options you have with regards to boot drive.
 The simplest option is buy a dedicated SSD for this purpose.
 Use this drive for the OS and temporary files (like in-progress file transfers) before moving them to your array.
 You might find putting your Plex metadata on an SSD such as this will help performance of library loading.